 Traditional UK central heating systems were designed to heat a house when the external temperature is -30C with a flow/return temperature of 800C/690C .
 If we apply these same design criteria to a condensing boiler the boiler will never condense.
 Systems also used on/off thermostats which are not very accurate and cannot control the boiler output, the boiler will run flat out or off.
 This leads to a variation in the room temperature as shown in the following graph, and inefficient use of gas.

-Even in a cold winter, there are only a few days when the external temperature in the UK is as low as -30C meaning we can effectively heat the house with much lower flow and return temperatures, enabling the boiler to condense and therby using less gas.
+Even in a cold winter, there are only a few days when the external temperature in the UK is as low as -30C meaning we can effectively heat the house with much lower flow and return temperatures, enabling the boiler to condense and thereby using less gas.
 How do we achieve this?